sifive/wake/share/doc/wake/basic_wake_tutorial.md

 def exch s = "{second s}{first s}{third s}{fourth s}"
 ```

+### Map
+Map is a higher order function which takes a function and applies the same to every element in the list.

 * Below example shows how to declare a list of strings and apply map function to it.
 Map is a predefined function that maps to the every element in the list
 ```
 def words = "ache", "vile", "amid", "evil", "ogre" , Nil